BenjaminWatts/watts-wrong/chapters/19-interest-rates.md

 I learnt early in my career that the single most important figure in short term electricity markets is the gas price.
 In long-term electricity markets, the equivalent metric is the interest rate.

 Starting my career in 2011 and despite having studied economics I have to admit that I didn't realise until really quite recently quite how profound the effect of near zero interest rates was over the 2010 decade.
-And while many people have learnt the hard way how its unravelling the rise in interest rates post 2021 has changed the world of property, business and vehicle finance, It couldn't have happened at a more prescient and disruptive time for the Energy sector.
+And while many people have learnt the hard way how its unravelling the rise in interest rates post 2021 has changed the world of property, business and vehicle finance, It couldn't have happened at a more prescient and disruptive time for the Energy transition.

 in Economics you learn that the interest rate is the connection or the price between now and the future.
 High interest rates mean that investors require a greater return on the capital in order to be better off than simply putting the money in a bank account or low risk investment like government bonds.
+All things equal, higher interest rates make it more attractive to put off any sort of capital or upfront investment like insulating a building, replacing a vehicle, installing a battery.

 ## Fossil versus Low Carbon